 In September, we applied and received a grant from Canadian Heritage to promote the website.
 From September to January, we informed over 2000 organizations about the website, including Filipino Canadian organizations, multicultural and mainstream media, multicultural organizations, federal, provincial and municipal government bodies, Canadian think tanks.
 By April, we had 228 subscribers.

 In January 2017, experienced journalist Mary Ann Mandap, fresh from her stint as community editor at Canadian Inquirer, agreed to be our Managing Editor.
 As editorial content grew, we had lots of discussions over what sections to be created, what names to give the sections, how to determine which books, films, events and people to feature.
-We had heated opinions over worthiness of articles and editorial positions.
+We had heated opinions over the worthiness of articles and editorial positions.
 Editorial policies were fine-tuned.
-More positive feedback from community was received.
+More positive feedback from the community was received.

 On June 28, 2017, Canadian Filipino Net co-sponsored with the Vancouver Public Library, Immigrant Services Society and Douglas College, a panel discussion entitled Pathways for Skilled Immigrants in Engineering, Nursing and Law: How Not to Stumble through Paradise with Canadian Filipino Net writers on the panel.